Getting to know someone online and after you feel a connection, they ask you to wire money

 How to keep safe from scammers

-Avoid becoming a victim of a money transfer scam by following a few basic tenets:
+Avoid becoming a victim of a wire transfer scam by following a few basic tenets:

-- Never send money to strangers.
-Full stop.
+Never send money to strangers.
+Under any circumstances.

 How to choose a reputable money transfer provider